Key to Success :: Goal Pace Running

 But just go out at your goal pace and see how long you can maintain it.
 No worries if you crash and burn.
 This is your test race!

 If you already feel like you can't go anymore after 1 mile, then you might be a long way from your goal.
-But if it happens in the last half mile before the finish, then there is a good chance that with a bit more quality training, a good taper and fresh legs you'll be able to finish your key-5K at the desired speed.
+But if it happens in the last mile before the finish, then there is a good chance that with a bit more quality training, a good taper and fresh legs you'll be able to finish your key-5K at the desired speed.

 goal pace